 Dates: October 3, November 7, December 9 from 4-6pm

 Dungeons & Dreidels is JJP’s take on Dungeon & October 3, November 7, December 5 Virtual rag0ns, a fun role-playing game that has captured the imagination of children and adults.
 Here, students become storytellers by taking on the identity of one of our biblical heroes (in Hebrew – gibborim) leapfrogging through time to relive moments in Jewish history.
 Join Jeremy, the master storyteller to spin the tales of some of our own history’s mightiest heroes.
 This semester we will focus on the stories of Deborah, Samson, and Judah Maccabee.
-The values of P’kuah Nefesh (preservation of life), Kavod (respect), and Ometz (courage) permeates these stories and opens discussion to what it means to be a Jewish leader.
+The values of P’kuah Nefesh (preservation of life), Kavod (respect), and Ometz (courage) permeate these stories and opens the discussion to what it means to be a Jewish leader.
 This collaborative roleplaying game, based on the popular roleplaying game Dungeons & Dragons (5th Edition Basic Ruleset), is facilitated through a virtual tabletop (VTT) to provide connection, online dice-rolling, and other visual aids for the classroom setting to promote a uniquely fun and engaging experience while learning.

 Jewish History through Minecraft